 Conclusion

-By leveraging flat design elements such as animations, interactivity, and consistent branding across platforms, designers can create stunning flat design interfaces that are visually appealing and highly functional on any device.
+By leveraging flat design elements such as animations, interactivity, and consistent branding across platforms, designers can achieve visual simplicity while creating stunning flat design interfaces that are visually appealing and highly functional on any device.

 About Clay